atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , .
 125
 - \
 '/
-“Oh! as to. that, " said Fanny, where there is a Sufficient fortune people may make what appearance f
+Oh! as to. that, " said Fanny, where there is a Sufficient fortune people may make what appearance f
-'“they please."
+'they please."
 r
 1
 I
 I
-I “They may, " answered he, “but, ‘‘ they would show more discretion by ! “not making an appear ance V
+I They may, " answered he, but, ‘‘ they would show more discretion by ! not making an appear ance V
 .4
 %
 'I;
-“Nay — if you are fo very discreet il ‘‘‘ you will never, succeed with Miss..
+Nay — if you are fo very discreet il ‘‘‘ you will never, succeed with Miss..
-“Lumley.
+Lumley.
 I have heard her say a
 %
-“thousand times that she hates your dtf creet people." ft '
+thousand times that she hates your dtf creet people." ft '
-“J told you, Fanny, she would not “do for a parsonhs wise,?
-Said he; “and “then gave a Sudden turn to the con“ “ V '
+J told you, Fanny, she would not do for a parsonhs wise,?
+Said he; and then gave a Sudden turn to the con V '
 G 3 When
 *